 As previously mentioned, the beach is the main attraction in Delray, and the perfect place to spend the afternoon.
 Delray Beach Water Sports, located appropriately on the beach, has a variety of rental equipment from sailboats, to surf and kite boards.

-Afterwards, make your way to the Morakami Museum and Japanese Gardens, located about 15 minutes west of Downtown.
+Afterward, make your way to the Morakami Museum and Japanese Gardens, located about 15 minutes west of Downtown.
 Morakami is an unusual spot amidst the South Florida scene.

 Acres of Japanese gardens provide for a most tranquil setting and the museum has a variety of exhibits dedicated to Japanese culture.
 Its beauty and unique theme will make for an unforgettable visit.